alexpmahmud/simple-site-html5-css-js/README.md

 ## Getting Started

-To use this project, you can download a copy or clone the "Clone Project" button.
+To use this project, you can download or clone the "Clone or Download" button.
 Feel free to contribute suggestions.

 ## Authors